-Genfo shares many similarities with the Arab Asida.
+Genfo shares many similarities with Arab asida.
 Genfo is made with barley or wheat flour and to cook it the flour and water are combined and stirred continuously with a wooden spoon.
 Genfo is presented in a large mound with a hole in the center, filled with a mixture of niter kibbeh and berbere.
 The porridge may be eaten with the hands or with a utensil.

 Characteristic of: Eritrean cuisine Ethiopian cuisine